lukstafi/ocaml-metal/objc/README.md

 ### Objc Module Enhancements

 - Added `msg_send_suspended` function that releases the runtime lock to prevent blocking other threads during long-running operations

-These fixes address perceived bugs in the original camlkit-base runtime and have been incorporated directly into the vendored code.

 ## Usage